qudini/gom/README.md

 2. the `arguments`, optional (see the [Arguments](#arguments) section).
 3. the `selection`, optional (see the [Selection](#selection) section).

-Special case for types that have no `source` (e.g. `Query`), their resolvers' methods will only accept `arguments` and/or `selection`.
+Special case for types that have no `source` (e.g. `Query`): their resolver methods will only accept `arguments` and/or `selection`.

-A resolver's method can return anything (more details in the [Converters](#convertersmyconvertersinstance) section).
+A resolver method can return anything (more details in the [Converters](#convertersmyconvertersinstance) section).

-All of the following resolvers are thus valid ones:
+The following resolvers are all valid ones:

 ```java
 @TypeResolver("Query")